Reviews You Can Rely On

 Last Board/Shank Not specified

-The Crestwood shoes offer average traction in wet and dry trail conditions, and while they are generally quite stable, they are not the best choice for long days on the trail or with heavy packs.
-For those trips we'd suggest looking for a shoe with a more robust midsole, like the Oboz Sawtooth X Low Waterproof.
+The Crestwood OmniGrip outsole offers average traction in wet and dry trail conditions, and while they are generally quite stable, they are not the best choice for long days on the trail or with heavy packs.
+This is due to the lightweight nature of the midsole.
+For those longer trips, we'd suggest looking for a shoe with a more robust midsole, like the Oboz Sawtooth X Low Waterproof.
+We can't help but wonder how well these shoes will hold up for extended wear.
+The mesh doesn't feel as well-made as some other options in our lineup.
 But for the price, it's hard to pass up these shoes for most typical light hiking applications.

 Read more: Columbia Crestwood review